blk-thorn/blk-thorn/README.md

 ## 🚀 About Me

-I'm a motivated developer passionate about creating modern, responsive web applications.
-I enjoy working with JavaScript and React, exploring new tools and crafting interfaces that feel intuitive and pleasant to use.
+I'm a motivated Front-end developer passionate about designing thoughtful web applications with clean, modern code.
+I enjoy exploring new tools and crafting interfaces that feel intuitive and pleasant to use.

-Currently seeking internship or job opportunities in software development (Front-end / JavaScript track), where I can contribute to exciting projects and continue developing professionally.
+Currently looking for internships or jobs in software development (Front-end / JavaScript track), where I can contribute to exciting projects and grow professionally.

 ### 👩‍💻 Experience & Focus